 Some of the substances dissolved in urine can precipitate out to form crystals when the urine is acidic, others can form crystals when the urine is basic.
 If crystals form while the urine is being produced in the kidneys, a kidney stone or “calculus” can develop.
 By modifying urine pH through diet or medications, the formation of these crystals can be reduced or eliminated.

 The protein test pad usually measures the amount of albumin in the urine.
+Testing albumin in urine is routinely performed in patients with diabetes mellitus.
 Normally there will not be detectable quantities of the protein albumin.
 When urine protein is levels are high, you have a condition called proteinuria; this can be an early sign of kidney disease.
 Albumin is smaller than most other proteins and is typically the first protein that is seen in the urine when kidney dysfunction begins to develop.
 Other proteins are not generally detected by the test pad but may be measured using a separate urine protein test.
 Other conditions that can produce proteinuria include

 - Disorders that produce high amounts of proteins in the blood, such as multiple myeloma